UlrikDaae/Ulrik-Daae/README.md

 ### ☀️ My personality
-- I am an outgoing person with loads of enthusiasm.
+- I am positive and outgoing person with loads of enthusiasm.
+- I'm a structured person with regards to my work and my life in general.
+- I like solving big and small problems alike (_especially those that require finicky work in Excel or R_) both alone and in cooperation with other people.

 ### ➕ What I'm working on now
 **Course:** I am working towards DataCamps Data Analyst Professional certification, currently with the R-curriculum.
 I'm also taking the SQL Basics for Data Science course by UC Davis in preparation for the SQL part of the DataCamp sertification.